-10. The Shueys bought the subject property for \$15,249 in January 2002, and they use it as a rental.
-It has an 840-square-foot, one-story single-family home without a basement.
+10. The Shueys bought the subject property for \$30,614 in May 2002, and they use it as a rental.
+It has an 848-square-foot, one-story single-family home with an unfinished basement.
 The home was built in 1900.
-The evidence conflicts as to how many bedrooms and bathrooms the home has.
-Although some records indicate that the home has only one bathroom, both the property record card and interior photographs show two different bathrooms.
-We find that it has two bathrooms.
-There is also a conflict regarding the number of bedrooms, with the record card indicating three and other records indicating two.
+The home has one bathroom, but there is conflicting evidence about how many bedrooms it has: the property record card indicates three while MLS indicates two.
 We find that it has two bedrooms.
-The Shueys' rented the property out for

-\$690/month under a July 2018 lease.
+The Shueys' rented the property out for \$650/month under a December 2015 lease.
 Shuey testimony; Ratterman testimony; Pet'rs Ex.
-8; Resp't Ex.
-1.
+8; Resp't Exs.
+1-2.